data-to-insight/csc-map-of-the-world/docs/index.md

 ## What is this for?

-This proof of concept(PoC) project explores how a structured, searchable map of Children’s Social Care (CSC) data, tools, and activity could support work across the sector.
+This proof of concept(PoC) project explores how a structured, searchable map of Children’s Social Care (CSC) data, tools, data projects, key frameworks, statuatoary guidance and activity could enable collaboration and support or optimise efforts across the sector.
 While exact use-cases are still emerging, our goal is to create a shared resource that brings together:

 - published reports
 - pre-defined data objects